 Avoid These 5 Common Apostille Mistakes (So You Don’t Waste Time or Money)

-So today, I’m going to walk you through 5 common apostille mistakes people make (even smart, organized, well-meaning people just like you).
-I’ll also share what to do instead — so you can breathe easier knowing your documents are done right, the first time.
+So today, I’m going to walk you through 5 common apostille mistakes people make (even smart, organized, well-meaning people just like you)… and what to do instead.

 1. Sending the Wrong Type of Document